andronikmk/blog/content/projects/2016-02-02---Med-Cabinet.md

 ## Model and Metric

 <p style="text-align: justify;">
-Applied Nearest Neighbors algorithm assuming TF-IDF vectorization on our data set.
-The metric used to measure model performace is accuracy.
-In addition, our models output shown in the figure below is in Jsonified form as per request of the front-end team and outputs results using nine categories:
+Our model leverages k-Nearest Neibors assuming TF-IDF vectorization and achieves a validation accuracy of 73.2%.
+In addition, on this project my team was tasked to intergrate the model into our Flask app, host the data using PostgreSQL and deploy the API to Heroku, at which point the Front End team would connect to the endpoint.
+Finally, model output is in the form of a Json object using the following
+categories:
 </p>

 + id